 • Risks relating to SPACs and SPAC Sponsors.
 Certain NB Private Funds will invest in special purpose acquisition companies ("SPACs") and their sponsors.
 Those investments are speculative, involve a higher degree of risk than more traditional investments, are not suitable for all investors and are intended for experienced and sophisticated investors who are willing to bear the high economic risk of the investment.
 A SPAC is a publicly traded company formed for the purpose of raising capital through an initial public offering to fund the acquisition, through a merger, capital stock exchange, asset acquisition or other similar business combination, of typically one operating business.
-Following the acquisition of a target company, a SPAC typically would not exercise control over the management of such target company; instead, the management of the target would take over control of the SPAC.
+Following the acquisition of a target company; instead, the management of the target would take over control of the SPAC.